microsoft/qsharp/katas/content/oracles/index.md

     "title": "Oracle conversion"
 })

-In this demo we will use your implementation from task 2.1 to convert the marking oracle from task 1.3 to a phase oracle.
-Then we will compare this converted oracle to the phase oracle that you implemented in task 1.2.
+In this demo we will use a reference implementation of `ApplyMarkingOracleAsPhaseOracle` operation to convert marking oracle `IsSeven_MarkingOracle` to a phase oracle.
+Then we will compare this converted oracle to the reference implementation of the phase oracle `IsSeven_PhaseOracle`.
+You already implemented these oracles in the previous tasks.

-> *You must have tasks 1.2, 1.3, and 2.1 solved correctly for this demo to work!*

 @[example]({"id": "oracle_converter_demo", "codePath": "./oracle_converter_demo.qs"})